 Cartridge Memory Each Ultrium cartridge has 4 Kbytes of nonvolatile memory: 3 Kbytes are used to store tape-directory and hardware specific information.
 1 Kbyte is available for application and OEM use.
 The cartridge memory is powered, read, and written to via a radio-frequency link.
-Cartridge Reliability Recommended cartridge use: After 5,000 load/unload cycles, replace the cartridge to ensure data integrity.
-See chapter 3, Operation for additional cartridge information and illustrations.
+Cartridge Reliability Recommended cartridge use: After 5,000 load/unload cycles, replace the cartridge to insure data integrity.